misiektoja/instagram_monitor/docs/troubleshooting.md

 A monitoring failure is reported as `* Error: <what failed> (retrying in <time>)`, with the `To fix:` paragraph under it the first time that category appears.
 Every monitor in this family prints that same line.
 During a long outage the failure is reported in full once, then the liveness banner takes over with `* Monitoring degraded for <instagram_user>` and the summary of what is still failing, so a broken run keeps saying it is alive without repeating the same paragraph.
 When the failure clears, `* Monitoring recovered for <instagram_user>` reports how long it lasted.
 Setting `LIVENESS_CHECK_INTERVAL` to 0 removes the banner that carries the reminder, so the one-line summary goes back to printing on every check.

+A redirect or a rejected request usually means the saved session.
+When the failure was not recognized well enough to suggest anything else, the `To fix:` line names the session and the exact re-import command instead.

 A message naming `Could not resolve host` means the machine could not look up Instagram's address.
 This is a DNS problem on your side rather than an Instagram block, and it is common on devices that start monitoring before the network is fully up, such as a Raspberry Pi booting from cold.
 Check that name lookups work:

 ```sh